dph22/dph22.github.io/README.md

 **Language proficiency:** English, French, Portuguese, Italian, Spanish (Professional proficiency); Mandarin, Cantonese, and Japanese (Basic proficiency).

-## Selected Projects
+## Projects

 ![Searching for Neon Templates in Asia and Europe](https://user-images.githubusercontent.com/51691883/164209845-91eeb1b0-e9b5-4276-b82f-2e985d3b774d.jpg)

 Searching for Neon Templates in Asia and Europe 2019-Present

-## Talks
+## Webinars / Talks

 ### 2022

-[Art Entangled](https://cqn-erc.org/world-quantum-day/), invited (online) talk in the World Quantum Day 2022, initiated by CERN and locally co-organized by CONNECT Centre Trinity College Dublin, the University of Dublin, Ireland, Faculty of Arts, Aarhus University, Denmark, and Center for Quantum Networks, University of Arizona, USA, April 14, 2022.
+[Art Entangled](https://cqn-erc.org/world-quantum-day/), invited panelist in a webinar in the World Quantum Day 2022, initiated by CERN and locally co-organized by CONNECT Centre Trinity College Dublin, the University of Dublin, Ireland, Faculty of Arts, Aarhus University, Denmark, and Center for Quantum Networks, University of Arizona, USA, April 14, 2022.

 [Creativity and Math as a Common Language](https://www.math.ksu.edu/research/artmathfiles/s22g_diogo_pereira_henriques.html), invited (online) talk in the Art and Math Seminar Spring 2022, organized by the Department of Mathematics at Kansas State University, USA, February 24, 2022.